TheAlchemistNerd/High-Concurrency-Order-Processing-System/README.md

 *   **Service Layer:** Contains the core business logic.
 This layer is designed to be highly concurrent, utilizing `CompletableFuture` and Virtual Threads for I/O-bound operations.
 *   **Repository Layer:** Abstracts data access operations, interacting with the PostgreSQL database using Spring Data JPA.
 *   **Domain Layer:** Defines the core business entities and their relationships.

+### Service Boundaries and API Design

+A key architectural principle is the clear separation of services, even within the current monolithic structure.
+Services like `InventoryService` and `PaymentService` have their own REST controllers (`InventoryController`, `PaymentController`) for two main reasons:

+1.  **Microservice-Ready:** This design defines the public API for each service, making it straightforward to decompose the application into independent microservices in the future.
+Each controller represents the boundary of a future service.
+2.  **Independent Functionality:** It allows other systems (e.g., an admin UI, a warehouse management system) to interact with services directly without going through the `OrderService`.
+For example, an admin might need to check stock levels or issue a refund independently of an order.

+This approach makes the system more flexible, scalable, and easier to test and maintain.

 ### Microservices Boundaries (Proposed)